enerbewow/HermesProxy-wotlk/README.md

+# HermesProxy-wotlk

+This fork is an attempt at allowing the WOTLK Classic client to work on private servers.
+I find the legacy client not very well functioning, and difficult to work with on Apple Silicon Macs aswell.
+Only Warmane will be tested.

 # HermesProxy ![Build](https://github.com/WowLegacyCore/HermesProxy/actions/workflows/Build_Proxy.yml/badge.svg)

 This project enables play on existing legacy WoW emulation cores using the modern clients.
 It serves as a translation layer, converting all network traffic to the appropriate format each side can understand.